alarm-redist/fifty-states/analyses/NC_cd_2010/doc_NC_cd_2010.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
-We sample 5,000 districting plans for North Carolina.
+We sample 24,000 districting plans for North Carolina, and thin to 5,000 final plans.
 No special techniques were needed to produce the sample.